TPSKP14/Credit_Risk_Analysis/Readme.md

 NAIVE RANDOM OVERSAMPLING

  The balanced accuracy score is (64.63%)

- The low risk precision score is (100%) - sensitivity of (58%) The high risk precision score is (1%) - sensitivity of 71% The low risk recall score is (58%), as is the average recall score .
+ The low risk precision score is (100%) - sensitivity of (58%)

+ The high risk precision score is (1%) - sensitivity of 71%

 ![image](https://user-images.githubusercontent.com/91917546/160301393-3d55717b-b98e-4f90-861c-ade8ed11c334.png)